KIMEUNHO5/DANBI/README.md

 # 💧 DANBI

-DANBI, an application that helps to manage my family water intake.
+DANBI, a service that helps to manage my family water intake.

+## Abstract

+Now that humans, pets, and plants all live in a family, there are many things to care about and it is becoming difficult to manage them at once.
+We developed 'DANBI' that intuitively manages water intake information of all members of our family at once focusing on water, which is the basis of all life.
+DANBI is our water secretary which informs us when necessary with convenience through technical linkage with LG PuriCare water purifiers and NUGU speakers.

 ## Introduction